rire000/HardClay/README.md

 HardClay
 ========

-Development and testing for Ireland and Associates
+Development and testing for Stonehenge and Sutton Consulting